 Most of the time, these leaves loosen on their own.

-This is the same bud about 5 seconds after I pulled back the leaves.
+This is the same bud about 5 seconds after I pulled it out of the water and pulled back the leaves.

 And here’s the peony completely opened up.

 All those flower petals held together by an outer band of leaves.

 Before you put the peony blooms into a vase, you also want to make sure you cut the stems at a sharp angle.

 And make sure your water is tepid, not cold so you don’t shock them.

 Flowers (just like me) don’t want to jump into a cold pool.

 Here are my peonies in full bloom on my dining room table.